Edward M Merricks

 Science!

-My current research focuses on the activity of populations of single neurons in epilepsy patients,
+My research focuses on the activity of populations of single neurons in epilepsy patients,

 and how we might restrain seizures from spreading through cortex.

-To do this, I maintain continuous micro-electrode recordings in patients on the Epilepsy
+To do this, I maintain continuous micro-electrode recordings in patients undergoing surgery to remove pathological tissue,

 neuronal firing underlying a range of pathological activities.

-I also relish the opportunity to collaborate with various lab groups across a range of neurological questions using my analytical methods: from cell-type specific activity at the boundary of brain tumors, to auditory processing of music, to mechanisms underlying loss of consciousness.
-Outside these studies, I also enjoy the opportunity to read other cutting edge research while providing academic service, averaging 25–30 peer reviews per year as of April 2025.
+I'm fortunate also to collaborate with various lab groups using these methods, exploring a range of neurological questions: from cell-type specific activity at the boundary of brain tumors, to auditory processing of music, to mechanisms underlying loss of consciousness.

 For more details on all of these projects, see below for the peer-reviewed publications, book chapters and pre-prints or a selection of the software tools I've developed, or check out my GitHub, Google Scholar profile, ResearchGate profile, or my full academic CV.

-I also relish the opportunity to collaborate with various lab groups across a range of neurological questions using my analytical methods: from cell-type specific activity at the boundary of brain tumors, to auditory processing of music, to mechanisms underlying loss of consciousness.
-Outside these studies, I also enjoy the opportunity to read other cutting edge research while providing academic service, averaging 25–30 peer reviews per year as of April 2025.
+I'm fortunate also to collaborate with various lab groups using these methods, exploring a range of neurological questions: from cell-type specific activity at the boundary of brain tumors, to auditory processing of music, to mechanisms underlying loss of consciousness.

 For more details on all of these projects, see below for the peer-reviewed publications, book chapters and pre-prints or a selection of the software tools I've developed, or check out my GitHub, Google Scholar profile, ResearchGate profile, or my full academic CV.